 Physical Business has a high risk since you cannot diversify.
 Your laundromat or restaurant could run into trouble.
 Also, these businesses are hard to sell immediately in a recession.

 Require a lot of time and energy, so not passive.
 The physical location leads to high fixed costs.
 Also, the availability is low since you need specialized business knowledge.
 And not everyone would be qualified to run a physical business.

 Online Business has a lower risk than a physical business since you can diversify income streams.
 For example, a website could make money from ads, affiliate sales, and e-book sales.
 Operating costs are negligible.
 Barriers to entry are low since anyone can set up a website in an hour.

 Unlike physical business, it is effortless and cheap to create a website.
-You can create a website to get started for a low monthly fee of $3.95/month.
+You can create a website to get started for a low monthly fee of $3.95/month using my Bluehost affiliate link.
 Check out my step-by-step guide for beginners on how to start a website.